SasmitDey/mentalChat/README.md

 # mentalChat
 Online chatbot with expertise in mental health.
+Made in a 24 hour Hackathon.